-Transportation – gasoline, motor oil – $2,384
+Transportation – gasoline, motor oil – $2,384/year

 The average American family drops $200 a month on gasoline and motor oil – and that’s at early 2009 prices for gas, which were significantly lower than prices today.

 However, this is one of the easiest numbers to trim in your entire budget.
 There are several simple steps anyone can take to reduce their gasoline usage without making radical lifestyle changes.
 Here are twelve options.

 Cutting Down Your Gas Budget

 Form a carpool (or join an existing one)